seduerr91/seduerr91.github.io/pages/castles.md

-# Memories
+# Knowledge

+Please find my study material as mental palaces according to the book "Moonwalking with Einstein" below.
-Please find my memory palaces - knowledge that is near and dear to my heart on the pages below.
+This is knowledge that is near and dear to my heart on the linked pages.
+I associate central knowledge points of the books and items listed with places I have lived.

 ## Engineering Knowledge